Distress signal: Automated radio signals

-In addition, distress can be signaled using automated radio signals such as a Search and Rescue Transponder (SART) which response to 9 GHz radar signal, or an Emergency Position-Indicating Radio Beacon (EPIRB) which operates in the 406 MHz radio frequency.
+In addition, distress can be signaled using automated radio signals such as a Search and Rescue Transponder (SART) which responds to 9 GHz radar signal, or an Emergency Position-Indicating Radio Beacon (EPIRB) which operates in the 406 MHz radio frequency.
 EPIRB signals are received and processed by a constellation of satellites known as Cospas-Sarsat.
 Older EPIRBs that use 121.5 MHz are obsolete.
 Many regulators require vessels that proceed offshore to carry an EPIRB.

 Many EPIRBs have an in-built Global Positioning System receiver.
 When activated these EPIRBs rapidly report the latitude and longitude of the emergency accurate to within 120 m.
-The position of non-GPS EPIRBs is determined by the orbiting satellites, this can take ninety minutes to five hours after activation and is accurate to within 5 km.
+The position of non-GPS EPIRBs is determined by the orbiting satellites; this can take ninety minutes to five hours after activation and is accurate to within 5 km.
 Marine safety authorities recommend the use of GPS-equipped EPIRBs.

 A miniaturized EPIRB capable of being carried in crew members' clothing is called a Personal Locator Beacon (PLB).
 Regulators do not view them as a substitute for a vessel's EPIRB.
 In situations with a high risk of "man overboard", such as open ocean yacht racing, PLBs may be required by the event's organizers.
-PLBs are also often carried during risky outdoor activities on the land.
+PLBs are also often carried during risky outdoor activities on land.

 EPIRBs and PLBs have a unique identification number (UIN or "HexID").
 A purchaser should register their EPIRB or PLB with the national search and rescue authority; this is free in most jurisdictions.
 EPIRB registration allows the authority to alert searchers of the vessel's name, label, type, size, and paintwork; to promptly notify next-of-kin, and to quickly resolve inadvertent activations.

 A DSC radio distress signal can include the position if the lat/long are manually keyed into the radio or if a GPS-derived position is passed electronically directly into the radio.